 John’s Vision of Jesus

-2. who has borne witness to the word of God and to the testimony of Jesus Christ, as much as he saw.
+2.who testified of the word of God and of the witness of Jesus Christ, as much as he saw.

 3. Blessed is the one who is reading and those who hear the words of this prophecy and who keep the things written in it, for the time is near.